• Skip to primary navigation

 Instructions

 • In a mixing bowl, combine the flour and yogurt.
-Mix and knead lightly to form a soft dough.
+Mix and knead lightly until a soft dough forms.

-• Turn out the dough onto a well-floured board.
-Press out the dough to about Β½ inch / 12mm thickness and cut out using a donut or cookie cutter.
+• Turn out the dough onto a floured surface.
+Press it out to about ½ inch (12 mm) thick and cut into donuts using a donut or cookie cutter.

 Nutrition